 Of course, be aware if the other monster has been mounted already!
 You cannot mount the same monster again - you have to wait for about 5 minutes!

-Press the Y button when in front of a wall/obstacle to slam the monster.
-Take note that you can do this multiple times as long as you have wirebug charges by pressing B after every successful wall slam.
+Press the Y button (Switch) or C button (PC) when in front of a wall/obstacle to slam the monster.
+Take note that you can do this multiple times as long as you have wirebug charges by pressing B (Switch) or Space bar (PC) after every successful wall slam.

 Not only does this deal big damage, but it also restrains the monster using ironsilk threads that greatly reduce its movements!